A framework towards understanding mesoscopic phenomena: Emergent unpredictability, symmetry breaking and dynamics across scales: Hierarchical Organization at Different Levels and Different Time Scales

 A unavoidable mathematical issue is at the heart of any theory of mesoscopic systems.
-As Anderson pointed out in \cite{anderson} that ``It is only as the nucleus is considered to be a many-body system | in what is often called the $N\rightarrow\infty$ limit | that such [emergent] behavior is rigorous definable.''\footnote{The importance of taking thermodynamic limit in a mathematical theory of phase transition goes back to Kramers in 1936 \cite{kramers_bio}.} The thermodynamic limit according to textbooks on equilibrium physics of matters is to take the time $t\rightarrow\infty$ first and then systems size $N\rightarrow\infty$ afterward.
-In fact, the $t\rightarrow\infty$ never appeared since {\em equilibrium} is assumed at the onset.
-On the other hand, often observed nonlinear dynamic behavior in a macroscopic system is taking the $N\rightarrow\infty$ first for finite $t$.
-In fact, nonlinear, emergent dynamic behavior of a complex system can {\em only} be rigorously defined with $N\rightarrow\infty$, followed with fluctuation analysis with finite $N$.
-Most of the mathematics in the present paper is concerned with the order of the two limits \cite{ZhengWM}.
+As Anderson pointed out in \cite{anderson} that ``It is only as the nucleus is considered to be a many-body system | in what is often called the $N\rightarrow\infty$ limit | that such emergent behavior is rigorous definable.''
+The importance of taking thermodynamic limit in a mathematical theory of phase transition goes back to Kramers in 1936 \cite{kramers_bio}.
+The thermodynamic limit according to textbooks on equilibrium physics of matters is to take the time $t\rightarrow\infty$ first and then systems size $N\rightarrow\infty$ afterward.
+In fact, the $t\rightarrow\infty$ limit never appeared since {\em equilibrium} is assumed at the onset.
+On the other hand, for nonlinear dynamic behavior in a macroscopic system, one often takes the $N\rightarrow\infty$ limit first for finite $t$.
+In fact, nonlinear, emergent dynamic behavior of a complex system can {\em only} be rigorously defined with $N\rightarrow\infty$ \cite{ge-qian-16}, followed with fluctuation analysis with finite $N$.
+Our framework is explicitely concerned with the order of these two limits \cite{ZhengWM}.
 In reality, both limits are simple idealizations.
-Still, each limiting procedure has it validity on an appropriate time scale.
+Still, each limiting procedure has it validity on an appropriate time scale: relaxations within a basin of attraction and inter-attractor stochastic jumps.